Parenting Tips 13 min read

 The “Set It and Forget It” Disaster

 You pack everything perfectly in 2023.
-In 2025, the food’s expired, the batteries are dead, and your toddler’s emergency clothes fit a newborn.
+In 2025, the food is expired, the batteries are dead, and your toddler’s emergency clothes fit a newborn.
 Oops.

 The Fix: Set a phone reminder for every six months.
 When the clocks change for daylight saving, check your kit.
 Takes 20 minutes.
-Write a checklist so you don’t have to think about it.
+Write a checklist so you do not have to think about it.

 The Water Shortage